-Note: While the Corps will take up to 5 days to review projects, Applicants are encouraged to contact the CCC/CALCC representatives to discuss the Corps' project costs and feasibility early in the project development process.
+Note: While the Corps will take up to 5 days to review projects, applicants are encouraged to contact the CCC/CALCC representatives to discuss feasibility early in the project development process.

 The Corps cannot guarantee a compliant review process for applicants who submit project information fewer than 5 business days before a deadline.